abdbbdii/LMS-Semester-Project/README.md

 # **Student Management System**

-Our Student Management System is a software tool designed to help schools and educational institutions efficiently manage student-related tasks.
+This is a software tool designed to help schools and educational institutions efficiently manage student-related tasks.
 It offers a range of features to simplify administrative processes and enhance communication between students, faculty, and staff.

 **Key Features:**